Wireless Hotspot Solutions for public spaces

 - Most controllers also have the option to interface to one or more Point Of Sale ticket printers which can be used to print tickets for on-demand users.
 Ideal if you want to install the system at a reception location of a cafe or restaurant.

 - They can automatically generate user accounts both for fee-based or free broadband access.

 - They also typically include powerful, supplementary firewalls for increased network security.

-It's worth noting that in September 2016 the EU have advised that you should no longer run an open WiFi public network are you must also collate contact details for each user.
+It's worth noting that in September 2016 the EU has advised that you should no longer run an open WiFi public network and you must also collate contact details for each user.